 Physicists have been looking for the dark matter necessary to hold the galaxies together.
 If the energy distribution of a galaxy is estimated without including all the contributions from the surfing (or buzzing) motion of its constituent particles in the quantum scale, the energy will inevitably be underestimated.
-The elusive dark matter may not be matter other than what already exists in the galaxy.
 It is probable that the existing energy of the existing matter in the galaxy has not been fully taken into account because some effects of the the surfing motion of the particles have been unintentionally excluded.
-Conversely, including all the effects of the surfing motion of the particles in the galaxy could account for the elusive 'dark matter'.
+Conversely, including all the effects of the surfing motion of the particles in the galaxy could partially account for the elusive 'dark matter'.